dpasca/portfolio/index.md

 I am actively developing my own AI-based IDE called [Little Control Room](#little-control-room).
 I believe that the ability to rapidly develop tools for development is essential to accelerating productivity.
 It has the potential to build a competitive hedge and to future-proof this business by building alternative solutions, rather than relying on a single LLM provider.

+That tooling now drives [OVERSWEEP](#oversweep), a commercial combat flight game in **C++** and **Vulkan** that I am building solo.
+It joins the flight-simulation know-how I built on [XPSVR](#xpsvr-experimental-flight-simulator) to agent-assisted development, and its rate of progress is my most honest measure of how quickly AI tooling is actually improving.

 Before the new AI wave that started with ChatGPT, I've successfully applied **AI / ML** to **financial market forecasting** ([ENZO-TS](#enzo-trading-system)) and **autopilot** for airframes ([XPSVR](#xpsvr-experimental-flight-simulator)).

 Since the mid-90s I've been working on **game development** and **real-time 3D graphics**, gaining experience in major gaming corporations as well as spearheading projects at my own [development studio](https://oykgames.com).